Soccer – Targeting Paris 2024

 In an effort to learn the language and speed up her transition on the pitch, she asked them to speak to her only in French.

 The daughter of a Jamaican father and Nova Scotian mother, Ashley learned from an early age about the potential of sport to create social change and to build community.

-And during the Christmas break in 2017, Ashley returned to Brampton, Ontario to put her beliefs into action and launch her most ambitious idea yet:
+And during the Christmas break in 2017 and 2018 Ashley returned to Brampton, Ontario to put her beliefs into action and launch her most ambitious idea yet: